Meet Zach

 - UCLA Cybersecurity Certificate

-- Service on the Sedona Conference Working Group 11’s drafting group on the legality of ransomware payments
+- Service on the Sedona Conference Working Group 11’s brainstorming and drafting groups on the legality of ransomware payments and individual liability amongst business leadership for cybersecurity failures.

 Education